legislation/clml-schema/README.md

 * Change #172192332 Tighten validation on AltDates and ValidDates in FragmentAttributes group

 * Change #172317475 FootnoteRef in Pnumber removed as unused and unnecessary

+* Change #172192631 - Removed most of the inline complexType for BlockAmendment and BlockExtract and changed it to extend the new CommonBlockAmendmentExtractGroup and CommonBlockAmendmentExtractAttributeGroup.
+Also create reusable enumerated lists for category

 * Change #172576876 Removed some effects attributes (AffectingCommencementSections, AffectingExtentSections, AffectedExtentSections, NewRandomSeq) as data is not required or is duplicate